Middle School Course Descriptions

 God is the creator of all things.
 (Genesis 1:1) The Biblical integration of science in these classes reveals the intelligence and vastness of God.
 The hearts and minds of the students should be filled with a sense of awe and wonder at the incredible design and works of our most amazing creator.
 However, we will also learn that man must look beyond science (to God and His Word) in order to understand the real meaning of life.
 (1 Corinthians 2:14-15)

 The curriculum and assessments have been aligned to the Oklahoma Academic Standards for Science (OASS) - click HERE, Kesler 5e Model - Click HERE, and the Next Generation Science Standards (NGSS) - click HERE.

 In this class we will be focusing on select topics from major disciplines of science.
 Textbook – Pearson Oklahoma Interactive Science – 6th grade.
 Unit Topics that will be covered: Changes in States of Matter, Energy, Magnetism and Energy, Cells and Organelles, Photosynthesis and Cellular Respiration, Body Systems, Ecosystems, Cycling of Water, Human Impact.

 7th Grade Science

 In this class, we will be focusing on select topics from major disciplines of science.
-Textbook – Pearson Oklahoma Interactive Science – 7th grade.
-Unit Topics that will be covered: Atmosphere and Weather; Matter and its interactions; Energy and Electric, Magnetic, and Gravitational Interactions; Ecosystems and Human Impact.
+Curriculum Resources: Oklahoma Elevate, Savvas AND Kesler Science.
+Unit Topics covered: Weather including the Atmosphere, Convection Currents, and Weather Maps; Ecosystems from Abiotic/Biotic Factors to Biodiversity to Human Impact; and Chemistry from Atoms to Balancing Chemical Equations.
 Teaching revolves around an interactive class setting.
 Problem-solving skills, critical thinking situations, and activity/lab/project-based learning will be incorporated throughout the course.

 8th Grade Science